01 of 06

-Expanding a bit, the Provence I find most appealing is found in the triangle between Avignon, Arles, and Salon de Provence.
+Expanding a bit, the most appealing parts of Provence are found in the triangle between Avignon, Arles, and Salon de Provence.
 Here you can drive your car to practically any small town and find a charming and inexpensive hotel.
 Well, you can in the off-season at least.
-Here are the places I find compelling:
+Here are places we find compelling:

-- Arles - First inhabited by the Greeks, but made the most of by the Romans, who left a theater and amphitheater for tourists to gawk at.
-Arles used to be a thriving port city before it all silted up to become the marshy Camargue.
+- Arles - First inhabited by the Greeks, but made most of by the Romans who left a theater and amphitheater for tourists to gawk at, Arles used to be a thriving port city before it silted up to become the marshy Camargue.
 Van Gogh chopped off his ear here -- and produced some of his best work as well.
-The people didn't like him much at the time, but they do now, of course.
-He's famous after all.

-- Avignon - a spectacular city with the must-visit Palais des Papes (Palace of Popes) as well as other sites and a compelling old town.
-Parking outside the gates, on the other side of the Rhone, isn't as difficult as you might think.
-Spend a perfect 24 hours in Avignon by wandering in the morning and visiting the Palace of the Popes in the afternoon.
+- Avignon - Spend a perfect 24 hours in this spectacular city with the must-visit Palais des Papes (Palace of Popes) as well as other sites and a compelling old town.
+Parking outside the gates, on the other side of the Rhône, isn't as difficult as you might think.

 - Camargue - See a different side of France, a France of cowboys and bulls and fantastic bird life in the salt marshes.

-- St. Remy de Provence - Founded by the Romans as Glanum, there is lots to see here, Roman or no. Outside the town is the Ancien Monastère de St- Paul-de-Mausole, the 12th century monastery that was converted to the psychiatric hospital where Van Gogh was admitted and where he produced some of his most famous paintings--like Starry Night.
+- St. Remy de Provence - Founded by the Romans as Glanum, this city has lots to see, Roman or no. Outside the town is the Ancien Monastère de St- Paul-de-Mausole, the 12th-century monastery converted to the psychiatric hospital where Van Gogh was admitted and where he produced some of his most famous paintings, including Starry Night.
 Nostrademus was born in St. Remy as well.
-If you're driving through Provence and are looking for a place to stay with lots to do within walking distance of your hotel, we have an itinerary for you: 24 hours in Saint-Remy.

-- Marseille has gotten a bad rap, especially the port area.
-But it's all be feverishly rebuilt and polished for its 2013 European Capital of Culture stint and it's looking very, very pretty.
+- Marseille - This city has gotten a bad rap, especially the port area.
+But it's all been feverishly rebuilt and polished, and it's looking very, very pretty.

-Notes: It is an easy 5-mile walk between St. Remy and les Baux.
-The Pont du Gard is between Orange and Nimes just off the A9, and is easily visited if you have a car.
-(Pont du Gard pictures)
+Notes: It is an easy 5-mile walk between St. Remy and Les Baux.
+The Pont du Gard is between Orange and Nimes just off the A9 and is easily visited if you have a car.

-We stayed at Hotel Les Magnanarelles in Maussane les Alpilles, south of St. Remy.
-A reasonable value, although the rooms seem less charming than some hotels in the area--get a room by the pool to stay away from street noise.
-A double room was about 60 Euros.
-The area is one of the best for French olive oil, and is central to the places discussed on this page.
-(More on Maussane).
+The Hotel Les Magnanarelles in Maussane les Alpilles, south of St. Remy is a reasonable value, although the rooms seem less charming than some hotels in the area.
+Get a room by the pool to stay away from street noise.
+A double room is about 60 Euros.
+The area is one of the best for French olive oil and is central to the places discussed on this page.

 02 of 06

-Avignon is tucked inside 800-year-old stone walls just a stone's throw away from the Rhone river.
-You've come, of course, to see the Palais des Papes, the Palace of the Popes, which confronts the visitor with a sort of gray austerity which fails to hide its glorious excess and the popes' insecurity; it's the world's largest Gothic palace after all.
+Avignon is tucked inside 800-year-old stone walls just a stone's throw away from the Rhône river.
+You've come, of course, to see the Palais des Papes, the Palace of the Popes, which confronts the visitor with a sort of gray austerity which fails to hide its glorious excess as the world's largest Gothic palace.

 03 of 06

-Yes, you know that Vincent Van Gogh famously lopped his ear off in Arles--and that there's a Roman arena there that still hosts events of all kinds.
+You know that Vincent Van Gogh famously lopped his ear off in Arles and that there's a Roman arena there that still hosts events of all kinds.
 But Arles is a very pleasant town in Provence to spend a few days exploring.

-Near the Rhone, for example, you'll find the fourth-century Baths of Constantine.
+Near the Rhône, for example, you'll find the 4th-century Baths of Constantine.
 Market mavens will love getting gloriously lost in the largest market in Provence held on Saturday mornings.

 04 of 06